maelvls/homebrew-amc/README.md

 ## March 19th, 2018: Scan detection works again!

 We fixed the above bug (see [PR53]).
 Everything should be back to normal in 1.3.0.2199.
-Note that bottles won't be available for a couple of days, but it only means that the installation will be slightly longer in the meantime!
+~~Note that bottles won't be available for a couple of days, but it only means that the installation will be slightly longer in the meantime!~~ done!

 [PR53]: https://bitbucket.org/auto-multiple-choice/auto-multiple-choice/pull-requests/53/amc-detect-fix-errors-with-opencv-341-by